openhab/openhab-docs/installation/openhabian.md

 If you want to get in touch with the system or want to install one of the previously mentioned optional features, you can come back here later.

 Ready for more?
-[Connect to your Raspberry Pi SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) using the username and password `pi:raspberry`.
+[Connect to your Raspberry Pi SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) using the username and password `openhabian:openhabian`.
 You will see the following welcome screen:

 ![openHABian login screen](images/openHABian-SSH-MotD.png)